seanmc84/is117collab/README.md

 Merge – when a branch is complete, merge changes back to the master branch which is visible to all collaborators (git merge); git merge cats would take all the changes you made to the “cats” branch and add them to the master

 Checkout – git checkout: allows you to “check out” a repository that you are not currently inside; navigational command that lets you move to the repository you want to check

+Push – if working on a local computer and you want your commits to be visible online on github as well, you “push” the changes up to github with this command (git push)